 "Rate Lock" and other Ways to Get a Lower Interest Rate

-When you are promised a "rate lock" from a lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days for the application process.
-This protects you from working through your whole application process and discovering at the end that your interest rate has gotten higher.
+When you are offered a "rate lock" from your lender, it means that you are guaranteed to get a specific interest rate over a certain number of days for your application process.
+This means your interest rate can't go up while you are working through the application process.